Celtics' Marcus Smart references John Adams in advice to fan: 'No one remembers the 2nd US President'

 76ERS' BEN SIMMONS NEEDS TO TRANSLATE PICKUP GAME CONFIDENCE INTO GAMES, RETIRED NBA ALL-STAR SAYS

-Smart later posted and responsed to photos of his face superimposed over colonists from the 1700s.
+Smart later posted and responded to photos of his face superimposed over colonists from the 1700s.

 Smart has been a staple on the Celtics since he entered the league in 2014.
 Boston selected him with the No. 6 pick of the draft.
 He’s played in 449 games for Boston and has been in the league for seven years.
 He’s averaging 10.2 points, 3.6 rebounds and 4.2 assists during his career.